dandelacan/be-nc-news/README.md

 This project requires  [npm](https://www.npmjs.com/get-npm), [PostgreSQL](https://www.postgresql.org/) , and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to run.

 ### Installation
-1. Fork a copy of the repo onto your machine then, to install the projects dependencies, from the root direrectory run the command
+1. Fork a copy of the repo onto your machine then, to install the projects dependencies, from the root directory run the command
 ```bash
 npm install
 ```